 - Maintaining Access

-– Fearing Tracks
+- Clearing Tracks

-Hacking Phase: Reconnaissance
+Hacking Phase 1: Reconnaissance

 Reconnaissance refers to the preparatory phase in which an attacker gathers as much information as possible about the target prior to launching the attack.
 In this phase, the attacker draws on competitive intelligence to learn more about the target.
 It could be the future point of return, noted for ease of entry for an attack when more about the target is known on a broad scale.
 Reconnaissance target range may include the target organization’s clients, employees, operations, network, and systems.

 This phase allows attackers to plan the attack.
 This may take some time as the attacker gathers as much information as possible.
 Part of this reconnaissance may involve social engineering.
 A social engineer is a person who convinces people to reveal information such as unlisted phone numbers, passwords, and other sensitive information.
-For instance, the hacker could call the target’s Internet service provider and, using whatever personal information previously obtained, convince the customer service representative that the hacker is actually the target, and in doing so, obtain even more information about the target.
+For instance, the hacker could call the target’s Internet service provider and, using whatever personal information previously obtained, convince the customer service representative that the Hacking phases is actually the target, and in doing so, obtain even more information about the target.